mynamecheff/SecureAndVulnerableWebserver/vuln/vuln.md

 ## Command Injection

-In the command injection vulnerability, the input received from the user is run with the subprocess module without any control.
+The input received from the user is run with the subprocess module without any control.

 ```python
 @app.route("/get_users")